dpakGit/100_Days_of_DevOps/100_Day_Tasks/Day_81:_Jenkins_Multistage_Pipeline/Task.md

 The exit code 127 in the logs of launch Agent ,confirms that the shell could not find the executable (java).

+🚀 II.
+Jenkins Pipeline Code (c)

-4. Jenkins Pipeline Code (deploy-job)
+1. Create Jenkins Job  "🚀 II.
+Jenkins Pipeline Code (deploy-job)"

 A new Pipeline job named deploy-job was created with the following Declarative Pipeline script.